compiler-explorer/gcc-cross-builder/README.md

   `./local_build.sh arm64 13.2.0`
 - add ct-ng config and commit (and open a Pull Request)

-Later, when the config is added, trigger a build:
+Later, when the config is added, trigger a build (only an admin can do that):

 ``` sh
 gh workflow run -R compiler-explorer/infra 'Custom compiler build' -f image=gcc-cross -f version="arm64 14.2.0"